You want more muscle.

 - Hypertrophy – 8-12 Rep Range

-Why bother with mixed and strength phases if you only want to train for growth?
+Why bother with the mixed phase if you only want to train for growth?
 You always have to get stronger to add more muscle.
 In other words, you need to be adding more weight to the bar over time (small increases work best).

-Factoring in these strength and mixed periods ensure that your gains are not just short-term, but ongoing i.e. chronic hypertrophy.
+Factoring in these mixed periods ensure that your gains are not just short-term, but ongoing i.e. chronic hypertrophy.